Qualitrol: History

-Acquisition by Fortive

 Qualitrol became part of Fortive in July, 2016.

 Corporate affairs

 At the end of 2007, Qualitrol started to collaborate with Quebec City-based Neoptix Inc., a manufacturer of fiber optic temperature sensors.
 Initially, Qualitrol and Neoptix worked together on the integration of data collected simultaneously from traditional methods of temperature measurement and from optical direct hot-spot sensors.
 Subsequently, Neoptix became a sole subsidiary of Qualitrol.

 In 2010, Qualitrol acquired Mississauga, Ontario-based Iris Power, a supplier of on-line partial discharge testing of stator winding insulation in large motors and generators, from subsidiaries of Koch Chemical Technology Group, LLC, a Wichita-based multinational.
 Qualitrol thereby acquired a fleet of portable and continuous instruments and monitoring systems that are integrated into a power plant's Distributed Control System (DCS) or a Supervisory Control and Data Acquisition (SCADA) system.

 At the end of 2011, Qualitrol began the expansion of its current production facility in Fairport, New York to 30,000 sqft.